ElBrewster/Vintage-Fit/README.md

 ### Installation Instructions For Back-End
 1. Go to [this](https://github.com/ElBrewster/api-patterns-for-ash) repo and repeat setup 2-10 in front-end installation instructions.
-2. In Terminal, type `npm run server.js`.
+2. In Terminal, type `node run server.js`.
 3. Go to [here](http://localhost:5500/patterns) to view server data.

 ## Learning Goals